gbv/daia/daia.md

 Content
   : - **id**? (attribute) - again, each item (instance) may have
       an unique ID (e.g., an individual call number for a book).
 Please consider that ids have to be URIs.
-Type `xs:anyURI`.
+Type `xsd:anyURI`.
     - **href**? (attribute) - a link to the item or to additional information.
-Type `xs:anyURI`.
+Type `xsd:anyURI`.
     - **part**? (attribute) - indicate that the item only contains a part of the document (`part="narrower"`) or contains more than the document (`part="broader"`)